 Rules of adjudication are used to settle conflicting interpretations of the law.

-For example, in our society, rules passed by Congress and signed by the President are recognized as law because the Constitution says they are.
+For example, in our society, rules passed by Congress and signed by the President are recognized as law because the Constitution says they are in Article 1, Section 7.
+That functions as a rule of recognition and a rule of change.
 The Constitution is clearly part of our laws, but its rules do not involve commands or sanctions.
 Similarly, we recognize judges as having the authority to interpret laws and settle disputes about them.
 They get this authority from other laws that give them this authority.
-But the laws that create the judiciary do not seem to be commands or useful guides to predictions.
+While you could construe the laws that create the judiciary as commands (Austin) or useful guides to making predictions (Holmes and Frank), Hart thinks it is much clearer to simply call them rules.

 The rule of recognition